openshift/ansible-service-broker/README.md

       * Chose a 'PostgreSQL Version', either version will work.
       * Select 'Create'
   1. View the 'demo' project
-  1. Wait till both APBs have finished deploying and you see pods running for mediawiki and postgres
+  1. Wait till both APBs have finished deploying and you see pods running for MediaWiki and PostgreSQL
-  1. Right click on the kebab menu for mediawiki
+  1. Right click on the kebab menu for MediaWiki
   1. Select 'Create Binding'
-  1. Select the Postgres service and complete creating the Binding
+  1. Select the PostgreSQL service and complete creating the Binding
-  1. Redeploy mediawiki so the pod is able to consume the credentials for the database.
+  1. Redeploy MediaWiki so the pod is able to consume the credentials for the database.
-  1. View the route for mediawiki and verify the wiki is up and running.
+  1. View the route for MediaWiki and verify the wiki is up and running.

 ## Developer Focused Information Below
 ### Prerequisites